3D-e-Chem/workflows/README.md

 The 3D-e-Chem KNIME nodes are part of the
 [Community contributions](https://www.knime.com/3d-e-chem-nodes-for-knime).
 The
-community contribution software site is disabled by default, it can be be enabled by in KNIME menu goto File>Preferences>Install/Update>Available software sites and check the checkbox of the `Stable Community Contributions` software site.
+community contribution software site is disabled by default, it can be enabled by in KNIME menu going to File>Preferences>Install/Update>Available software sites and checking the checkbox of the `Stable Community Contributions` software site.

 The Pymol session files (\*.pse) can by opened with